rtrp/osu-transport/users/clemekay/index.md

 # Kayla Clements
 --------------

 I'm a first year graduate student at Oregon State University under Dr. Todd Palmer.
+I got my bachelor's degree in Nuclear Engineering from the University of Florida in 2019.